-It will help to move your back in ways that hurt before the injection, to see if the pain is still there, but do not overdo it.
+It may help to move your back in ways that hurt before the injection, to see if the pain is still there, but do not overdo it.
 Take it easy for the rest of the day.
 You may feel immediate pain relief and numbness in your back and leg for a period of time after the injection.
 This may indicate the medication has reached the right spot.

 Your pain may return after this short pain-free period, or may even be a little worse for a day or two.
-It may be caused by needle irritation or by the corticosteroid itself.
-Corticosteroids usually take two or three days to start working, but can take as long as a week.
+It may be caused by needle irritation.
 You can usually return to work the day after the injection, but always check with your doctor.